 This is a new series that I am starting.
 I have seen that some people like to do “one week on Soylent”; “one week on Huel”; “one week on Plenny Shake”…I found this concept fairly interesting, therefore I thought I could “one-weeks” in several meal replacement, while monitoring my weight and health to see how my body would react.
 I am pretty excited.

-This experiments will be more like a guidance tool to demostrate to people who are unsure about using meal replacements.
+These experiments will be more like a guidance tool to demonstrate to people who are unsure about using meal replacements.
 A tool that will show ways on which you can add a complete food shake into your diet and ensure you have a healthy lifestyle.

 Hopefully, by the end of the series, I can make a judgement on which meal replacement brand (or product) suited me better and which one I enjoyed the most.
-This will be a completely subjective conclusion, though.
+A search for the best meal replacement shake.